-All decisions regarding the tax implications of your investment(s) should be made in connection with your independent tax advisor.
+All decisions regarding the tax implications of your investment(s) should be made in consultation with your independent tax advisor.

-Research backgrounds of brokers, brokerage firms and investment advisors for free by visiting FINRA's BrokerCheck website
+Research backgrounds of brokers and firms for free by visiting FINRA's BrokerCheck website

 2 Investments in variable products will fluctuate and values upon redemption may be less than the original amount invested.
 Variable annuities are designed to be long-term investments and frequently involve substantial charges such as administrative fees, annual contract fees, mortality & risk expense charges and surrender charges.
 All decisions regarding the tax implications of your investment(s) should be made in connection with your independent tax advisor.
-When investing in tax-deferred annuities additional risks apply and may not be suitable for all investors.
+When investing in tax-deferred annuities additional risks apply and may not be suitable for or in the best interest of all investors.
 Early withdrawals may impact annuity cash values and death benefits.
 Early surrender charges may also apply.
 An additional 10% IRS penalty may apply to withdrawals prior to age 59 ½.
 Features that provide lifetime income are optional and can be purchased at an additional cost.
 For more complete information, contact your Financial Professional to obtain a current prospectus.
 Please read the prospectus carefully before investing or sending money.

 3 Guarantees are based on the claims-paying ability of the issuing company and do not apply to the investment performance or safety of the underlying funds.
 However, minimum guarantees provided by a variable annuity are generally supported by assets in the insurer's general account.